 Before app development, one should have a clear idea about the staff model and workflow.
-The app model designed for admin and staff should empower them to perform daily administrative tasks, and an app model for doctors enables them to access and manage patient information, appointments, analyze patient data and create reports.
+The app model designed for admin and staff should empower them to perform daily administrative tasks, and an app model for doctors enables them to access and manage patient information, and appointments, analyze patient data, and create reports.

 4. Secure health information storage database and exchange network

 Healthcare services are data-driven.
 Whether it is for the physicians to access and analyze patient records from the EHR, or for executives to manage healthcare processes to maximize financial outcomes, the system requires a continuous flow of data to make strategic decisions.

 On the other hand, access to real-time health informatics helps patients to know about their fitness, treatment, and clinical outcomes.
 All of these require a robust and secure network and a centralized database (cloud).

 The main stages of building a connected care portal are:

 1. Define the type of service you want to provide